yeoman/update-notifier/readme.md

 ### User settings

-Users of your module has the ability to opt-out of the update notifier by changing the `optOut` property to `true` in `~/.config/configstore/update-notifier-[your-module-name].yml`.
+Users of your module have the ability to opt-out of the update notifier by changing the `optOut` property to `true` in `~/.config/configstore/update-notifier-[your-module-name].yml`.
 The path is available in `notifier.config.path`.

 You could also let the user opt-out on a per run basis: